 We provide high quality maternity services for women across our region, with a focus on ensuring the very best care and experience for you and your family.

-Redland Hospital has six birthing suites with individual ensuites.
-Two of the birthing suites also have a bath for you to use for relaxation during labour.
+Redland Hospital has seven birthing suites with individual ensuites.
+Three of the birthing suites also have a birthing pool for you to use during labour.
 We have 24/7 obstetric support and a Special Care Nursery.